 When you search ‘payday loan’ on Google, you will get ads for LendingStream (1325% rate) and SwiftMoney (1255% rate).
 These companies also paid to get advertised and appear at the top of the pages.

 But who would fall victim to such insane rates?
-Actually, there are millions of Brits who do this each year only to make ends meet.
+Actually, millions of Brits do this each year only to make ends meet.
 Among them are National Health Service staff, people who work in supermarkets, council offers, etc.

-The Sun, a well-known British newspaper, has launched a campaign for a cap on the total price of high-interest loans which are advertised and sold to the financially endangered British people.
-In addition, UK Ministers have announced that they will direct £800,000 at fighting illegal lenders, as well as promote cheaper alternatives to these rip-off loans.
+The Sun, a well-known British newspaper, has launched a cap on the total price of high-interest loans advertised and sold to the financially endangered British people.
+In addition, UK Ministers have announced that they will direct £800,000 at fighting illegal lenders and promote cheaper alternatives to these rip-off loans.

-Google has stated that it continually reviews their policies and makes sure they are effective.
-For this reason, they updated their policies in 2016 in order to prohibit ads for short-term personal loans.
+Google has stated that it continually reviews its policies and makes sure they are effective.
+For this reason, they updated their policies in 2016 to prohibit ads for short-term personal loans.

-If you live in the US, there is no need to worry about payday loans being advertised in such a way.
-The US market is different than the UK thanks to the intervention of the Financial Conduct Authority (FCA).
+If you live in the US, there is no need to worry about payday loans advertised this way.
+The US market is different from the UK because of the Financial Conduct Authority (FCA).

-As a response to concerns raised by consumer advocates arguing that the lending industry exploits poor and financially vulnerable people, in July 2016 Google banned payday loans advertisements from its pages.
+As a response to concerns raised by consumer advocates arguing that the lending industry exploits poor and financially vulnerable people, in July 2016, Google banned payday loan advertisements from their site.
 However, this banned only the ads for payday loans that demanded reimbursement within two months, the loan rates having remained unaffected by this decision.

-That was the first time ever that Google announced a global ban on ads for a broad category of financial products.
+That was the first time Google announced a global ban on ads for a broad category of financial products.

-That is why we highly recommend you to stay away from payday loans as there are much better options that you can find if looking for a loan.
-The flexibility of lending market is increasing, which means that you can find great personal loans with much lower rates.
+That is why we highly recommend you to stay away from payday loans, as there are much better options that you can find if looking for a loan.
+The lending market’s flexibility increases, which means that you can find great personal loans with much lower rates.

-Also, you can always borrow some money from a friend (or a few of them) or even ask your boss for a cash advance.
-Finally, you can get a cosigner or guarantor for your loan and thus avoid insane interest rates since the lender will consider their credit history instead of yours.
+You can always borrow some money from a friend (or a few of them) or even ask your boss for a cash advance.
+Finally, you can get a cosigner or guarantor for your loan and avoid insane interest rates since the lender will consider their credit history instead of yours.